 During his life, McNair used his resources to overcome obstacles and to improve his life, as well as those in his community.
 After his death, the members of Congress funded the Ronald E. McNair Post-Baccalaureate Achievement Program to provide disadvantaged, high-achieving college students with effective preparation for doctoral study.
 What is the McNair Scholars Program?
 The Ronald E. McNair Post-Baccalaureate Achievement Program is a federal award granted to institutions of higher education for projects designed to provide disadvantaged college students with effective preparation for doctoral study.
 At Sacramento State, the McNair Scholars Program offers the following benefits:

-Where is the CSUS McNair Scholars Program located?
-The CSUS McNair Scholars Program is located in the Riverfront Building #203.
+The CSUS McNair Scholars Program is located in the River Front Center, room 203.
 The program is governed by the rules and regulations of the U.S. Department of Education, and all information related to the program is reported to the U.S. Department of Education and the campus administration.